Selling a House With Code Violations? Review Your Options

 The most frequent issue he sees is a lack of permits.
 “One flipper bought a house where the previous owner didn’t get permits for the third bathroom.”
 It came to light during the home inspection.
 “The contract fell through,” Davis reports.

 If you’re facing a code violation, this post can help calm your nerves.
-We added expert advice from Davis and Bruce Barker, member of the American Society of Home Inspectors Inc. (ASHI) and president of Dream Home Consultants, LLC, to our research on selling a house with code violations to help you determine your selling strategy in light of this discovery.
+We added expert advice from Bruce A. Barker, a member of the American Society of Home Inspectors Inc. (ASHI) and president of Dream Home Consultants, LLC, to our research on selling a house with code violations to help you determine your selling strategy.

 What are code violations?